- Hermeskeiler Platz, Köln

 cooperation with: HKK Landschaftsarchitekten GmbH

-The Hermeskeiler Platz square in Cologne is a vivacious central spot of the Sülz borough south of the inner city and the last stop of the tram-line 9.
-The new buildings, an ensemble of three houses and a kindergarten, line the block with clear shaped in- and exteriors.
-A total of 40 affordable rental spaces are available for employees of the Cologne Transit Authority (KVB).
-The four-storied mixed usage structure has a strongly modeled south facade towards the square, setting it apart from the surrounding, rather nondescript postwar buildings.
-It faces the square with five facade axes.
-Segmented arches span across the ground floor arcade walk and the loggias of the living floors are vertically connected, ending with a round arch respectively.
-The arcade provides shelter for the ground floor shops.
-Right above it, three floors offer attractively cut one- to three-room apartments, fitted with generous loggias towards the square.
-The 5-storied houses on the Hermeskeiler Straße feature a more reduced, streamlined look, visually divided into two units.
+The Hermeskeiler Platz in Cologne with its market square is a vivacious, central spot of the Köln-Sülz borough.
+Situated in the south of the inner city, it forms the last stop of the tram line 9.
+However, ‚last stop‘ is not to be taken literally here.
+The ‚turn-around‘ area offers a lot of space for development.
+The new ensemble of three houses and a nursery frames the entire block while clearly defining inner and outer spaces at the same time.
+A total of 40 rental spaces are available primarily for employees of the Cologne Transit Authority (KVB), which in times of skills shortage aims to provide affordable quality housing for employees.
+The four-storied, mixed use structure features a strongly modeled south facade towards the square, setting it apart from the rather nondescript, postwar buildings which are dominating the area.
+The building faces the square with five facade axes.
+Segmented arches span across the arcade walk on ground level, completed by a round arch respectively.
+The three floors above the arcades each contain five nicely cut one- to three-room apartments, all fitted with square-side loggias.
+The two five-storied houses on Hermeskeiler Straße are tectonically structured and feature a more moderate look.
 Punctuated facades with upright window formats face the street while the apartments open towards the inner yard with generously glazed, southeast facing living rooms.
-Light-colored brick facing marks the base, creating a stabilizing foundation as well as a visual link to the public spaces around the square and at the tram stop.
-Above, the facades gleam with a toned white plaster finish.